-One of most prominent physiologic changes accompanying pregnancy is the rising concentrations of multiple reproductive hormones.
-For example, the plasma concentrations of female hormones such as estrogen and progesterone increase gradually and peak at term pregnancy to levels >100-fold higher than prepregnancy levels (Liu, 2009).
-The effects of these hormones on the expression and activities of hepatic drug-metabolizing enzymes (DMEs) have been examined using primary human hepatocytes.

-In female hepatocytes, estradiol and progesterone enhance the mRNA expression and enzyme activities of CYP2A6, 2B6, and 3A4 (Fig. 1) (Choi et al., 2013).
-The directional change for these P450 enzymes is consistent with that reported in clinical studies.
-Also, significant up-regulation of P450 expression and activity has been observed when the average hormone concentrations were at the levels attained at term pregnancy.
-Cortisol levels increase approximately 3-fold at term in pregnancy as compared with postpartum women (Soldin et al., 2005), and it also has been shown to increase CYP3A4 expression in primary human hepatocytes (Papageorgiou et al., 2013).
-Other hormones, including growth hormones, also exhibit increased plasma concentrations during pregnancy; prolactin plasma concentrations increase >10fold during pregnancy whereas growth hormone variant and placental lactogen are produced only during pregnancy.
+One of most prominent physiological changes accompanying pregnancy are the rising concentrations of multiple reproductive hormones.
+For example, the plasma concentrations of female hormones such as estrogen and progesterone increase gradually and peak at term pregnancy to levels >100-fold higher than pre-pregnancy levels (Liu, 2009).
+The effects of these hormones on the expression and activities of hepatic drug metabolizing enzymes (DMEs) have been examined using primary human hepatocytes.
+In female hepatocytes, estradiol and progesterone enhanced the mRNA expression and enzyme activities of CYP2A6, 2B6, and 3A4 (Fig. 1) (Choi et al., 2013).
+The directional change for these P450 enzymes was consistent with that reported in clinical studies.
+Also, significant up-regulation of P450 expression and activity was observed when the average hormone concentrations were at the levels attained at term pregnancy.
+Cortisol levels increased approximately 3-fold at term pregnancy as compared to postpartum women (Soldin et al., 2005), and it was also shown to increase CYP3A4 expression in primary human hepatocytes (Papageorgiou et al., 2013).
+Other hormones, including growth hormones, also exhibit increased plasma concentrations during pregnancy; prolactin plasma concentrations increase >10-fold during pregnancy whereas growth hormone variant and placental lactogen are produced only during pregnancy.
 None of these growth hormones except placental lactogen affected P450 expression/activity (Lee et al., 2014).
-Interestingly, placental lactogen enhanced CYP2E1 expression in the hepatocytes, although such an increase in CYP2E1mediated drug metabolism has yet to be reported in pregnant women.

-Taken together, these results suggest the possibility that multiple hormones are in part responsible for the clinically reported changes in hepatic drug metabolism in pregnancy, especially in enhancing the
+Interestingly, placental lactogen enhanced CYP2E1 expression in the hepatocytes, although such an increase in CYP2E1-mediated drug metabolism has not been reported in pregnant women yet.
+Taken together, these results suggest the possibility that multiple hormones are in part responsible for the clinically reported changes in hepatic drug metabolism in pregnancy, especially in enhancing the elimination of CYP2A6, 2B6, or 3A4 substrates.
+The temporal changes in hepatic metabolism of these drugs predicted based on this information remain to be verified via clinical PK studies in pregnant women.